Ashwin7867/go-kafka-retrier/README.md

 ## Usage

 ### 1. Configuration
--Create a .env file in your project directory with the following content:
+- Create a .env file in your project directory with the following content:

 ```env
 KAFKA_BROKERS=localhost:9092